miguelssimao/coordinates-shortener/README.md

-# :round_pushpin: Coordinates Shortener
+# Coordinates Shortener

-A [web](https://coordinates-shortener.vercel.app/) tool designed to shorten geographical coordinates to either 6 or 5 decimal digits, providing a more compact representation when sharing locations.
+A [web](https://coordinates-shortener.vercel.app/) application designed to shorten geographical coordinates to either 6 or 5 decimal digits, providing a more compact representation when sharing locations.

 ## Features